zyvy/Udacity-SQL-Notes/Lesson-3-Aggregations.md

 ORDER BY account_id, channel DESC
 ```
 Here, we're getting the account id, channel and count of id from web_events, and we're grouping by both account_id and channel.
 We're also ordering by account_id first, then channel.
 Note that the order that you list the columns in the GROUP BY clause doesn't matter, but the order that list columns in the ORDER BY clause does.
+The order of columns listed in the ORDER BY clause does make a difference.
+You are ordering the columns from left to right.

 ### Problems from Section 17
 1. For each account, determine the average amount of each type of paper they purchased across their orders.
 Your result should have four columns - one for the account name and one for the average quantity purchased for each of the paper types for each account.